United Methodist Women

-The Trinity United Methodist Women is an organization of over 200 mission oriented women who belong to 10 active small groups called Circles.
-These Circles meet monthly in homes and at Trinity at various times.
-The focus of the Circles is service to others within the church, the community and the world with an emphasis on missions.
+The Trinity United Methodist Women is an organization of over100 mission oriented women who belong to seven active small groups called Circles.
+These Circles meet monthly in homes, in the community, and in the world with an emphasis on missions.
 Judy Oguich is our Trinity Staff Liaison.

-Trinity Women support a variety of activities and groups within Trinity UMC and our community.
-Each Circle has a missionary and undertakes its own unique mission and service projects while nurturing members in Christian love and friendship.
+Trinity United Methodist Women support a variety of activities and groups within Trinity UMC and our community.
+Each Circle undertakes its own unique mission and service projects while nurturing members in Christian love and friendship.

 We are members of the Richmond District UMW and Virginia Conference UMW.